 My favourite place to stay in the city is the Sydney Hotel QVB on York Street, directly opposite the Queen Victoria Building.
 While it is no fancy five star hotel, for someone who appreciates and writes about history as I do, it’s pretty well perfect.

-For the best experience, you need to book an executive room on the 6th floor.
+For the best experience my advice is to book an executive room on the 6th floor.
 Walk out onto the balcony and there at eye level to the left are the gorgeous copper domes of the Queen Vic., framed by skyscrapers.
 How alarming to think that this stunning building was once in danger of being demolished.
+We have lost far too much of our architectural history.

 Down below is the city scene of people rushing about and buses and trams criss-crossing George and Park Streets..